LLinNYU/Forage_BA/README.md

 This simulation introduced me to web scraping and handling natural language tasks.
 This was also good practice with binary classification models.

 ## Structure
-- data - folder containing the notebooks that processed the data and the relevant csv files
+- data: folder containing the notebooks that processed the data and the relevant csv files
-- Part_1_Data_Overview.ipynb - the python notenook containing analysis of the scraped reviews data and their sentiments about their experience with British Airways
+- Part_1_Data_Overview.ipynb: the python notenook containing analysis of the scraped reviews data and their sentiments about their experience with British Airways
-- Part_2_Predictive_Model.ipynb - the python notebook containing the RandomForestClassifier model that predicts whether a customer decides to create a booking or not
+- Part_2_Predictive_Model.ipynb: the python notebook containing the RandomForestClassifier model that predicts whether a customer decides to create a booking or not

 ## Installation
 1. Clone the repository: 'git clone https://github.com/LLinNYU/Forage_BA.git'